 2 Nags Head Golf LinksNags HeadSee on map

-Like any good Scottish-influenced links course, this Outer Banks favorite lets its prickly edges show, and relies on the steady wind off the ocean and sound for protection.
-The windswept holes along the Roanoke Sound have been singled out as among the most beautiful on the East Coast – but beauty also can be a beast with tees and greens often separated by dunes, water and sea grass that require well-executed shots.
+Like any good Scottish-influenced links course, this Outer Banks favorite lets its prickly edges show, and it relies on the steady wind off the ocean and sound for protection.
+The windswept holes along the Roanoke Sound have been singled out as among the most beautiful on the East Coast – but beauty can also be a beast with tees and greens often separated by dunes, water and sea grass that require well-executed shots.

 3 Farmstead Golf Links

 This course confounds players with one of the world’s longest golf holes.
 The 18th plays to 767 yards and is one of the few par-6 holes in existence.
 The tee box for the finishing hole is actually located in South Carolina.
 But somewhere along the fairway, golfers traverse back across state lines to the green located in North Carolina.